acli/stupidweasel/README.md

     stupidweasel --list

 Or, if you have created symlinks, you can use your “q” symlink.
-In the example, you could save a lot of keystrokes by typing
+In the example, you could save keystrokes by typing

     mailq

-Note that the Outbox also contains mails that have been queued using Evolution’s offline mode.
+Evolution’s Outbox also contains mails that have been queued using Evolution’s own offline mode.
-The listing will make it clear which mails have been put into the Outbox by Evolution itself.
+The listing you get will make it clear which mails have been put into the Outbox by Evolution itself.

 You can show a more detailed version of the listing by including the `-v` (or `--verbose`) option.
 In the example installation, that would be